emma-luk/Module_5/README.md

    `trucks.addTruck(newTruck);`

-   `removeTruck` This method takes one parameter, an id associated with a food truck.
+   `removeTruck` This method takes one parameter, an name associated with a food truck.
 It should remove the given truck object from the foodTrucks array.
 Sample usage:

-   `trucks.removeTruck(id);`
+   `trucks.removeTruck(name);`

 4. In your server's **index.js**, add to the same routes your created in Module_4 by adding the following routes:

    `/trucks` This will be a **POST** route (do not replace the GET version of this route) that uses the trucks module to add a truck to the foodTrucks list.

-   `/trucks/:id` This will be a **DELETE** route (do not replace your GET version of this route) that uses the trucks module to remove a truck from the foodTrucks list.
+   `/trucks/:name` This will be a **DELETE** route (do not replace your GET version of this route) that uses the trucks module to remove a truck from the foodTrucks list.

 5. Your project must include using the /public files from the origina repo and the static files (e.g. **index.html**) inside it so that visiting the `/` , or root path should display a form that calls and works with the routes you implement for your server.
 6. Include your **.eslintrc** file as part of your repo.
 Your code should be lint-free based on your lint configuration.